- Grass cuttings

 - Treated or painted wood

-We recommend that garden waste is composted at home or taken to a Household Waste Recycling Site if you do not wish to subscribe to the garden waste service.
 Home composting is the most environmentally friendly method of dealing with your garden waste.
-Lots of helpful advice is available at the East Sussex website – just search for ‘composting’.
-Great value compost bins can be ordered from Getcomposting, by calling 0844 5714444 or by visiting the East Sussex get composting website .
-Prices start at £18.50 plus £5.99 for delivery.
-Residential bonfires cause air pollution and can be a nuisance.
+Lots of helpful advice is available at the East Sussex website.
+Great value compost bins can be ordered from Getcomposting, by calling 0844 5714444.
+Prices start at £19 plus £5.99 for delivery.

-Customers will be able to subscribe and pay for up to two garden waste bins at their property.
-Each bin will cost £50 per year.
+Customers will be able to subscribe and pay for up to four garden waste bins at their property.
+Each bin will cost £55 per year.

-If you have lots of garden waste you may wish to pay for a second garden waste bin for an additional £50 per year.
+If you have lots of garden waste you may wish to pay for extra garden waste bins.
+You may subscribe for up to four bins at a cost of £55 per bin per year.
 Alternatively, you can take your garden waste free of charge to your local Household Waste Recycling Site (external link).